w601sxs/mcp/src/amazon-keyspaces-mcp-server/README.md

 ## Configuration

-Create a `.env` file in your working directory with your database connection settings:
+Create a `.keyspaces-mcp` directory in your home directory.
+In the `.keyspaces-mcp` directory, create an `env` file with your database connection settings:

 ```
 # Set to true for Amazon Keyspaces, false for Apache Cassandra